Parent’s Guide to Hearing Loss. Test Your Child’s Hearing At Home

 This is a hearing issue that can occur despite a person receiving normal results in an audiogram.
 While hearing in quiet may be normal, hearing in noisy environments, such as the classroom or the playground, maybe extremely difficult.

-Difficulty hearing in noise can be caused by a number of things including (but not limited to): auditory processing disorder, a developmental delay, a language issue, attention deficit and English as a second language (or bilingual/multilingual capabilities).
+Difficulty hearing in noise can be caused by a number of things including (but not limited to): auditory processing disorder, a developmental delay, a language issue, attention deficit and English as an additional language (or bilingual/multilingual capabilities).

 Download our free guide on hearing loss in kids and how to test their hearing.